dtstrange/nodejs-hangman/README.md

 Hangman node JS program

-run hangman.js as node in terminal
+Run hangman.js as node in terminal

+Theme for hangman is Mythical Creatures